Justin7933/BookEngine/README.md

 # Book Engine<p>
-This tracker is to allow you to track your fitness workouts all in one application.
-Using the mongodb you can save the data in a workout list.
-You can add as many as you want.
-Follow the instructions on the list and fill in what's needed.<p>
+This application allows you to view books by searching via search bar.
+You can login and when you do you are able to save books you like and save them to your collection.<p>
 ## Tools used
   <ul>
     <li><strong>Node.js</strong></li>